thomjiji/dri/README.md

 ### After development using Dri

-If your script intends to use outside DaVinci Resolve, replace the import below
+If your script intends to use outside of DaVinci Resolve, replace the imports below

 ```python
 from dri import Resolve